Val Venis and the Time WWE Filmed Two Adult Film Stars

 Vince Russo stated on his podcast with Morley that McMahon did not find Jameson attractive.

-Morley would have an 11-year run in the WWE, going through various character transformations, but he was always be remembered for his role as Val Venis.
+Morley would have an 11-year run in the WWE, undergoing various character transformations, but he would always be remembered for his iconic role as Val Venis.

-A "former" adult film star main-eventing WrestleMania and being the face of a public-traded multi-million dollar company was never going to happen.
+A "former" adult film star main-eventing WrestleMania and being the face of a publicly traded multi-million dollar company was never going to happen.

 Morley is now a self-professed "Cannabis Connoisseur," and his government musings can be found on his YouTube channel, Top Shelf Anarchy.